fmary21/BRIGHT-COFFEE-SHOP--Case-Study/README.md

 ## FOLDERS

-# Input filem- Outlines the requirements and expected outcome of the case study.
+1.Input filem- Outlines the requirements and expected outcome of the case study.
    And Contains the raw dataset used in the case study.

-2. # Final Presentation- Contains the sql code file from run on snowflake and the final presentaion.
+2. Final Presentation- Contains the sql code file from run on snowflake and the final presentaion.

-3) # working sheet- contains the work sheet done on google sheets and the graphs and the Miro board detailing     the steps i took to with the raw data.
+3)  working sheet- contains the work sheet done on google sheets and the graphs and the Miro board detailing     the steps i took to with the raw data.

 # TOOLS USED